 Sansui TU-717 (1977, $370, front, back, inside, schematic left, schematic right) search eBay

 The TU-717 has 4 FM and 2 AM gangs, 4 ceramic filters, and audiophile-caliber sound.
 Some think the TU-717 and its relatives are among the best-looking tuners, with their sleek black faces and nice lights.
 When modified with narrower filters in the narrow IF bandwidth path, the TU-717 can be an excellent tuner for DXing while retaining its fine audio quality in the wide IF mode.
+As good as most TU-717s are, they can easily be made better; our panelist Bob says, "I think the TU-717 must have had a systematic problem at the factory for the alignment.
+Every one I see is grossly off.
+Just getting that done correctly makes a huge improvement, if you do nothing else."
 On the DIY Mods page, our panelist Jim describes how to make the TU-717 even better by rebuilding the power supply and inserting better-quality capacitors in the audio stage.
 See how one stock TU-717 sounded compared to other top tuners on our Shootouts page, and our contributor Jeff R. compared his TU-717 to a Kenwood KT-9900.
 Here are Sansui's instructions on how to replace the dial cord on a TU-717.
 On eBay, the TU-717 can sell for almost anywhere from the mid-$100s to over $300, with $150-200 being the most common range.
 The all-time high was $461 in 4/05 for a "new old stock" TU-717.
 The higher priced 717s usually have rack mount handles.
 [BF][EF][JR]

 Sansui TU-719 (1979, front, back, inside) search eBay